Value Tanzania: Safari + Zanzibar Beaches – 100% female powered

 After landing, we will head over to our beach resort for 3 days of relaxation, seaside living and, if you feel like it, adventures in Zanzibar!

-Note: September 7th to 17th tour will stay at Nungwi Dreams by Mantis, a seafront property in the north part of the island near the turtle conservation project and the sandy beaches of Nungwi.
+Nungwi Dreams by Mantis, an Accor 5* property, is a seafront resort in the north part of the island near the turtle conservation project and the sandy beaches of Nungwi.

 Your last few days in Tanzania are all about relaxation and beach life.

-You will have free time to soak in the coast, or participate in a number of optional activities, including reef-walking, kayaking, kite-surfing, spa treatments, snorkelling, and scuba diving.
+You will have free time to soak in the coast, or participate in a number of optional activities, including reef-walking, kayaking, kite-surfing, spa treatments, snorkelling, and scuba diving that the hotel offers.

 If you are feeling adventurous and want to explore the island, you can book an excursion out of the resort and go sky diving, visit Monkey Forest or an otter sanctuary.

-After one last breakfast at our beach resort, we will check out and jump on the van headed towards Stone Town.
+After one last breakfast, perhaps an early morning sandbank walk and lunch at our beach resort, we will check out and jump on the minibus headed towards Stone Town.

 We will check in into our hotel and have some free time for lunch, shopping or exploring the maze of streets of this UNESCO-listed city.